Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 ***Thunder Gauntlets.*** Each of the armour's gauntlets has the following trait:

 :   **Weapon Category:** Simple Melee
-:   **Damage on a Hit:** 1d8 :dmg-thunder: Thunder (1d10 at level 15) plus the ability modifier used for the attack roll
+:   **Damage on a Hit:** 1d8 :dmg-thun: Thunder (1d10 at level 15) plus the ability modifier used for the attack roll

 ***Distracting Pulse.*** When you hit a creature with a melee attack, it has Disadvantage on attack rolls against targets other than you until the start of your next turn, as the armour magically emits a distracting pulse when the creature attacks someone else.